-Wireless Band: Select 2.4GHz from the drop-down menu.
+Wireless Band: Select either 2.4GHz or 5GHz from the

-Mode:
+drop-down menu.

-Select Access Point from the drop-down menu.
-The other three choices are WDS with AP, WDS, and Wireless Client.
+Mode: | Select Access Point from the drop-down menu.
+The other three choices are WDS with AP.

+WDS, and Wireless Client.

-Network Name (SSID):
+(SSID):

-Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
+Network Name | Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
 The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.
-The SSID can be up to 32 characters and is case-sensitive
+The SSID can be up to 32 characters and is case-sensitive.